 Review Current Plan Draft (uploaded Sept.
 2018)

 Physical copies of the plan draft can be found during regular business hours at:

 - 30 S. Nevada Ave.
 Suite 604

-Any person may submit comments on this draft via mail or email from May 10 to June 10.
+Any person may submit letters of support or comments/questions to share with City Council by November 2, 2018.
 We ask that commenters share their connection to the Mill Street neighborhood.

 Mail comments to:

 Colorado Springs, CO 80903